tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 * Provide a  help center that details how to perform common tasks within the system or troubleshoot issues.

 ### Consistency and Standards
-* UI consistency so that it eases the new users experience on the application
+* UI consistency so that it eases the new users experience on the application.
-* Offer always a good quality standard that meets the users expectations
+* Offer always a good quality standard that meets the users expectations.

 ## Reliability
 (fill this)